GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Theory.rst

   \bm{\epsilon} = \frac{1}{2} \left( \nabla \bm{u} + \bm{u} \nabla \right )

 as the deformation measure.
 Higher-order terms present in finite strain theories are neglected.
-This strain is additively decomposed into elastic and inelastic components as
+For inelastic problems, this strain is additively decomposed into elastic and inelastic components as

 .. math::